abhi092/intersala-course-scrap/README.md

-# intersala-course-scrap
+# Intersala-course-scrap
-scrap the course with price of internsala
+scrap the course price  with address in internsala